WILDFIRE UPDATES: Summer 2025

 SITUATION:

-• The Mount Underwood wildfire continues to be out of control near Port Alberni. β€‹For more information and an evacuation notice, please visit B.C.
-Wildfire Service
+• The Mount Underwood wildfire continues to be held near Port Alberni.
+For more information please visit B.C.
+Wildfire Service.

 • The Wesley Ridge wildfire on the north shore of Cameron Lake is under control.
 (Source: B.C.
 Wildfire Service)